aboutcode-org/vulnerablecode/docs/source/tutorial_add_new_improver.rst

 This tutorial contains all the things one should know to quickly implement an improver.
-A lot of internal sausage about improvers could be found inside the :file:`vulnerabilites/improver.py` file.
+Many internal details about improvers can be found inside the :file:`vulnerabilites/improver.py` file.
 Make sure to go through :ref:`improver-overview` before you begin writing one.